migmolrod/browser-dashboard-pwa/docs/docs/requirements/overview.md

 as possible.
 Even though this standard has been withdrawn in favor of the 2018 standard, it is still a good reference and offers relevant guidelines.

-The specification will also use the [MoSCoW Prioritization Method](https://en.wikipedia.org/wiki/MoSCoW_method).
+The specification will also use the [MoSCoW Prioritization Method](https://en.wikipedia.org/wiki/MoSCoW_method) as a method to prioritize features.

 ## Documentation conventions